 There’s still much to do but we are getting good news, for instance, the Vice President Ana Helena Chacón announced an executive order that would punish public workers for discriminating against people based on their sexual orientation or gender identity.

 Besides possible disciplinary action, the vice president said that government institutions must recognize same-sex couples in their definition of family members when requesting time off work if their same-sex partner is seriously ill or dying.
-Costa Rican Social Security System board of directors voted to expand health care benefits, now hundreds of same-sex couples have effectively applied to insure their partners.
+Costa Rican Social Security System board of directors voted to expand health care benefits, now hundreds of same-sex couples have effectively applied to ensure their partners.

-Minister Carlos Alvarado Quesada, stated in a press release, “I am very happy that we are contributing towards community.
+Minister Carlos Alvarado Quesada, stated in a press release, “I am very happy that we are contributing towards the community.
 This latest step has to do with giving the many families made up of same-sex partners the peace of knowing they are protected and covered by the same rights that up until today only one part of the population enjoyed.”

 “Today I want to thank the Costa Rican people for their support in the wake of the Orlando tragedy.
 But this is a time to celebrate, and we are doing that; we are loving and celebrating diversity,” continued Haney.